-iPhone 4S testing shows AT&T has the fastest data, Verizon has best call reliabilityAlex Wagner - Deputy Managing Editor, News Desk
+iPhone 4S testing shows AT&T has the fastest data, Verizon has best call reliabilityAlex Wagner - Editorial Director of News and Content

 When the first iPhone launched way back in 2007, it was only available on AT&T, meaning if you wanted Apple's new handset you'd have to already be on AT&T or jump ship to it.
 Things are a tad different now, though, as the iPhone 4S is available on three different U.S. carriers.
 That's great because it means that more people have the option to purchase an iPhone than ever before, but it can also lead to some confusion among folks that are interested in a 4S and have the luxury of being able to switch carriers.
 A new study by Metrico Wireless has aimed to make the iPhone carrier decision a bit easier by measuring how the iPhone 4S performs on all three networks for both data and voice.